nokotamustang/PersonalPortfolio/README.md

 ![Sortex Placement 1](./img/bs_os.PNG)

 Roughly, 75% of the role was algorithm design and code implementation and testing within the MATLAB programming language.
 My main tasks were to help develop rapid prototypes to prove/disprove research concepts and help to analyze their effectiveness to improve the technologies of Sortex's current optical sorting machines.
-Some examples of the projects I worked on are:
+Some examples of the projects

-1. The Defect Browser was a prototype tool that could simulate the defect detection that the company used in their high performance machines, with a twist.
+The Defect Browser was a prototype tool that could simulate the defect detection that the company used in their high performance machines, with a twist.
 This tool to simulate a variety of parameters and allow the user to manipulate and view the results in real-time.

 ![Sortex Placement 2](./img/bs_defect_browser.png)
 The horizontal line would represent the defect threshold and the operator could adjust this to see how the machine would react to different levels of defects using real data from the machines.

-1. The Feed Quality Measurement tool was a prototype tool that could measure the quality of the feed of the machine.
+The Feed Quality Measurement tool was a prototype tool that could measure the quality of the feed of the machine.
 Better quality of the feed would be the grains spread out across the chute, worse quality would be the grains clumped together which meant the air-ejectors would fire and hit 'innocent bystander' grains when a defect was detected.

 A variety of measurements were taken to determine the quality of the feed, and the tool would output a score based on these measurements as the 'clumpyness' metric.
 The following images are example outputs that show the coverage measurement of the frames of rice, an example threshold set of frames, the distribution of grains across the width of the chute, and the final score of the feed quality measurement.